enlight/polymer-ts-decorators/README.md

 Polymer(MyElement.prototype);
 ```

-@listeners
+@listeners()
 ----------
-A class decorator that creates a `listeners` property on the class prototype.
+Generates a class decorator that creates a `listeners` property on the class prototype.
 The [`listeners`](https://www.polymer-project.org/1.0/docs/devguide/events.html#event-listeners)
 property is an object whose keys and values correspond to event names and event handlers.
 If the decorator is applied multiple times to the same class the event handler